Canada Company: Mission

 The Canada Company assisted emigrants by providing good ships, low fares, implements and tools, and inexpensive land.
 Scottish novelist John Galt was the company's first Canadian superintendent.
 He first settled in York (Toronto, Ontario) but selected Guelph as the company's headquarters, and his home.
 The area was previously part of the Halton Block, 42,000 acres of former Crown land.
 Galt would later be considered as the founder of Guelph.

+In 1765, both Campobello and Deer Island were granted by the Crown to the Canada Company.

 The company surveyed and subdivided the massive Huron Tract, built roads, mills, and schools and advertised lots for sale to buyers in Europe.
 The town of Goderich was laid out on the shores of Lake Huron to be the centre of the settlement of the Huron Tract.
 The company then assisted in the migration of new settlers, bringing them to the area by means of a steamboat, which the company also owned, on Lake Ontario.

 John Galt was dismissed and recalled to Great Britain in 1829, for mismanagement, particularly incompetent bookkeeping.
 General mismanagement and corruption within the company, and its close alliance with the Tory elites, known as the Family Compact, were important contributing factors to the Upper Canada Rebellion in 1837.

 In 1833, his colleague William "Tiger" Dunlop took over as Superintendent of the Company and continued Galt's work for a short time before resigning.